Margie Bright Matthews

 Margie Bright Matthews (born February 10, 1963) is a Democratic member of the South Carolina Senate, representing the 45th District since 2015, when she won a special election to succeed Clementa Pinckney, who was killed in the Charleston church shooting in 2015.
 She is an attorney who founded a law firm.

 Early life and career

 Margie Bright Matthews was born on February 10, 1963 in Walterboro, South Carolina.
 She graduated from University of South Carolina with a B.S. in 1985, and graduated with her J.D. from University of South Carolina School of Law in 1989.

 Prior to her tenure in the state Senate, Matthews served as a page in the Senate and as a law clerk that helped draft legislation.

 State Senate

 Elections

 Matthews ran unopposed in the 2016 general election.
-In 2024, she will run unopposed again, and is expected to win her third full term in office.
+In 2024, she ran unopposed again, and won her third full term in office.

 2015 Special Election

 After Senator Clementa C. Pinckney was murdered in the Charleston church shooting, a special election was held in 2015.
 The primary, held on September 1st, featured eleven Democrats and two Republicans.
 Matthews raised almost $80,000 and was endorsed by Johnette and John Pinckney, sister and father of Clementa Pinckney.
 In the Democratic primary, Matthews received the most votes with 37%, leading to a runoff with Representative Kenneth Hodges who earned 35% of the vote.
 In the runoff on September 15, Matthews defeated Hodges by 12.4%.
 On October 20th, Matthews defeated Republican Al Fernandez when she received 89% of the vote.
 She was sworn into office on October 27, 2015.